The Ultimate eLearning Jargon Glossary 2022

 Gamification principles for motivation can be incorporated into training without the learning experience actually involving a game.

 This is a skill and process that combines foundational principles in learning psychology with the latest available technologies to design content for the best possible learning experience.
-Trends in recent years have moved towards learner engagement, as well as the effectiveness of content, helping people to want to follow the training materials.
+Trends in recent years have moved towards learner engagement, as well as the effectiveness of content, helping people want to follow the training materials.

 Modern e-learning software, such as our own authoring tools, allow L&D professionals and subject matter experts with no formal industrial design training to create effective learning content.